opencitations/crowdsourcing/README.md

 ## Next steps

-OpenCitations will ingest valid deposits every Saturday at 00:01 and mark the issues as 'done'.
-The deposits could be:
+OpenCitations will ingest valid deposits every Saturday at 00:01.
+The issues will be labeled as follows:

+- **to be processed**: The issue is valid and will be processed (user is authorized and data format is correct)
+- **rejected**: The user is not in the safe list of trusted agents.
+Please contact OpenCitations at <contact@opencitations.net> to be added to the safe list
+- **invalid**: The data format is incorrect or validation failed (e.g. wrong CSV structure, invalid identifiers)
-- Marked as 'done' if successfully processed
+- **done**: The issue has been successfully processed and ingested

-- Marked as 'rejected' if they don't meet the requirements
-- Marked as 'invalid' if they fail the automatic syntax validation
+Note: Only users in the safe list can make deposits.
+If you're not in the safe list yet, your issues will be automatically labeled as "rejected".
+To be added to the safe list, please contact OpenCitations at <contact@opencitations.net>.

 ## History and provenance